-What did researches find out?
+What did researchers find out?

 - Loneliness kills!
-Social connections with family, friends and community make us live a healthier and longer life.
+Social connections with family, friends and community make us live healthier and longer life.
 The quality of our close relationship mattered most and not the quantity.

 - Good and close relationships work like a shield against physical complaints while ageing.
-It turns out, that the more content you are, the less you are affected by physical pain or the consequences of ageing.
+It turns out that the more content you are, the less you are affected by physical pain or the consequences of ageing.
 Satisfying relationships in middle age were directly linked to better mental and physical well-being 30 years later.

-- Good relationship protect our brains!
+- Good relationships protect our brains!

 How can we strengthen our relationships?

-First of all the possibilities are practically endless.
+First of all, the possibilities are practically endless.
 There are so many ways to find fulfilment in relationships.

 How can I strengthen my relationships with family, friends and community?

-There are so many ways to work on if you want to improve your relationship with your husband/wife, children, friends, neighbours etc.
+There are many ways to work on if you want to improve your relationship with your husband/wife, children, friends, neighbours etc.

-Self-acceptance as the first step
+Self-acceptance is the first step